 Delinquencies are another important indicator of potential future credit performance.
-When a Private Education Loan reaches 120 days delinquent, it is charged against the allowance for credit losses.
-We charge off Credit Cards when they are 180 days delinquent.
+Private Education Loans are charged off at the end of the month in which they reach 120 days delinquent or otherwise when the loans are classified as a loss by us or our regulator.
 Charge-off data provides relevant information with respect to the actual performance of a loan portfolio over time.
 Management focuses on delinquencies as well as the progression of loans from early to late stage delinquency as a key metric in estimating the allowance for credit losses and tailoring its future collections strategies.
 We manage our charged-off loans through a mix of in-house collectors, third-party collectors, and sales to third-parties.